ammarhakim/gkyl-doc/source/gkyl/pubs.rst

 Physics and algorithm papers
 ----------------------------

+- B. Srinivasan and A. Hakim.
+"Role of electron inertia and electron/ion finite Larmor radius effects in low-beta, magneto-Rayleigh-Taylor instability", *Physics of Plasmas*, **25**, 092108, 2018.

 - Wang, L., Germaschewski, K., Hakim, A., Dong, C., Raeder, J., Bhattacharjee, A. (2018).
 "Electron Physics in 3-D Two-Fluid